Turning Your Gas Off

 How to Turn Off Your Gas

 In an emergency, your gas can be turned off at the main gas service shutoff valve normally located near your gas meter.
-Using a 12 to 15 inch adjustable pipe or crescent-type wrench or other suitable tool, give the valve a quarter turn in either direction; the valve is closed when the tang (the part you put the wrench on) is crosswise to the pipe.
+Using a 12 to 15 inch adjustable pipe or crescent-type wrench or other suitable tool, give the valve a quarter turn; the valve is closed when the tang (the part you put the wrench on) is crosswise to the pipe.

 - Know where your main gas service shutoff valve is located